BeefLedger/holochain-cloud-config/README.md

 # How to setup
 1. Provision an AWS Ubuntu node.
-`As of 28th Jan 2019 the Holo-REA and NixOS shell contain a lot of of build files (routhly 4GB so it's safer to provision a machine that has at least 8GBs.  for this demo had to increase our AWS machine from a t2.micro to t2.large.`
+`As of 28th Jan 2019 the Holo-REA and NixOS shell contain a lot of of build files (routhly 4GB so it's safer to provision a machine that has at least 16GBs.`

 2. Log into your machine with ssh.